Angel wings: Italy

 Italian chiacchiere are eaten at Carnival time.
 Their various regional names include: frappe (a name shared with similar treats) in Lazio; sfrappole in Emilia-Romagna; bugie in Genoa and Piedmont; cenci in Tuscany; and galani or crostoli in Friuli-Venezia Giulia, Trentino-Alto Adige, and Veneto.
 Fritte and many other regional names exist.
 Regional variations in the recipe include sprinkling with citrus zest, typically orange or lemon, or using anisette wine as the alcoholic base.
 It is very common in Italian families to make them at home.
-They often accompany the similarly famous castagnole.
+They often accompany castagnole.

 Lithuania

-Žagarėliai are the equivalents of angel wings in Lithuania.

-Žagarėliai (or "small sticks" in English) are delicate pastry dough cookies, deep fried in fat.
-It is best to use lard or oil for deep frying these cookies.
+In Lithuania Žagarėliai (or "small sticks" in English) are delicate pastry dough cookies, deep fried.

 Skruzdėlynas translates as 'anthill' in English and is layers of fried dough strips, covered in honey and topped with poppy seeds.
 It is a typical dessert served during Lithuanian family celebrations.

 Poland

 Faworki and chrusty are the plural forms of the words faworek and chrust respectively.

 The Polish word faworki was the name reserved for colourful ribbons attached to either female or male clothing, especially ribbons given to medieval knights by their ladies.
 Etymologically the word faworki came to Poland from the French word faveur, meaning 'grace' or 'favour'.

 The Polish word chrust means 'dry branches broken off trees' or 'brushwood'.
 Chruścik is a diminutive of chrust.